Assessing generative modeling approaches for free energy estimates in condensed matter

 where $\phi_e$ and $\phi_h$ are MLPs, and $\phi_x$ is an MLP ending in a single scalar output (applied per edge) that scales the normalized displacement direction.
 Finally, the CNF vector field returned by the dynamics model is the layer-wise coordinate change

 Hyperparameters are listed in table~\ref{tab:vecfield_hyperparams}.

 Training for $10^6$ steps takes between 15 and 30 hours on a single A5000 GPU, depending on the system size.
 For the CNF, generating samples and computing exact density change with the exact trace of the Jacobian becomes prohibitively expensive, due to its quadratic scaling.
 Hence, we estimate the trace of the Jacobian with Hutchinson's estimator.~\cite{Hutchinson01011990}.
 While the divergence estimates are unbiased, a noisy estimate of the density change will lead to a biased estimate for the free energy difference.
 Hence, a rather large number of Hutchinson probes is needed, with each probe costing one forward pass, which is still orders of magnitude faster than the exact evaluation of the trace of the Jacobian.
 Additionally, a discretization error also incurs a bias in the free energy difference.
-With 50 probes per step and 50 integration steps using \textit{rk4} (200 function evaluations), the free energy estimate converged.
+With 50 probes per step, the reduced free energy estimates converged within around $5\cdot10^-4$~\cite{Hoffmann2026Boltzmann}.
+Similarly, 50 integration steps using \textit{rk4} (200 function evaluations) are sufficient to converge the estimates.
 It takes about half an hour on a single A5000 GPU to generate 1,000 samples for the biggest system.